SeaCat: Troon

 The terminal building was a portable building and was used up until 2004.
 There were two portable buildings, one of which, the 'foot passenger lounge' was cleared as soon as the service was terminated.
 The check-in building persisted until April 2008 when it was cleared as well.
 The facilities are being redeveloped into a berth for cargo ships.

 Fleet

 The fleet consisted of first generation high speed catamarans.
 They were 74 metre Incat ships built in Hobart, Tasmania in the early 1990s.

 SeaCat Scotland

-SeaCat Scotland was the sole ferry the company used between 1992-2002.
+SeaCat Scotland was the sole ferry the company used between 1992 and 2002.
 She was chartered in 1995 and renamed Q-Ship Express for a month, reverting to SeaCat Scotland at the conclusion of her charter in December 1995.
-On 31 October 2002 SeaCat Scotland left the port of Troon for the final time and was laid-up at Belfast and overhauled.
-She arrived at Liverpool at around 15:00 on 28 November 2002.
+On 31 October 2002 SeaCat Scotland left Troon for the final time and was laid-up at Belfast and overhauled.
+She arrived at Liverpool on 28 November 2002.
 For 2003-2004 she operated for Hoverspeed between Dover and Calais.
 From September 2004 until March 2007 she was laid up in Sunderland.
-She is now in service with many of her former SeaCat/Hoverspeed fleet mates in Greece as the "NAXOS JET".
+She is now in service with many of her former SeaCat/Hoverspeed fleet mates in Greece as the "Naxos Jet".